ZhuangXulin/setup-ipsec-vpn/README.md

 For servers with an external firewall (e.g. <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html" target="_blank">EC2</a>/<a href="https://cloud.google.com/compute/docs/networking#firewalls" target="_blank">GCE</a>), open UDP ports 500 & 4500, and TCP port 22 (for SSH).

 To open additional ports on the server, edit `/etc/iptables.rules` and/or `/etc/iptables/rules.v4` (Ubuntu/Debian), or `/etc/sysconfig/iptables` (CentOS).
 Then reboot your server.

+If you wish to add, edit or remove VPN user accounts, refer to <a href="docs/manage-users.md" target="_blank">Manage VPN Users</a>.

 When connecting via `IPsec/L2TP`, the VPN server has IP `192.168.42.1` within the VPN subnet `192.168.42.0/24`.